-Between 1927 and 1938 the Escher family spent almost every summer in the Swiss town of Steckborn, with Jetta’s sister Nina and her husband Oskar Schibler.
+Between 1927 and 1938, the Escher family spent almost every summer in the Swiss town of Steckborn, with Jetta’s sister Nina and her husband Oskar Schibler.
 In 1929 they even stayed for several months, from July to mid October.
 Escher had already made a trip to the Italian Abruzzo region together with his friend Giuseppe Haas-Triverio in spring.
-The tour yielded 28 drawings, one of which he developed into a lithograph in Steckborn, his first of an Italian landscape.
+The tour yielded 28 drawings, one of which he developed into a lithograph in Steckborn, the first one of an Italian landscape.

 He decides to refresh his knowledge of the lithography technique with his former teacher at art school: Mr Dieperink.
-In his agenda he notes his questions:
+In his agenda he jots down his questions:

 1st.
 Can one reprint the drawing with carbon paper on the blackened stone?

 2nd.
 Is a greasy hand on the black a bad thing?

 3rd.
 How does one prepare the stone (pumice? water?)